by Glyn Hughes

 REF: We barely notice good news - Trussler & Soroka (2014) "Consumer Demand for Cynical and Negative News Frames"

 REF: Mediatization and the Disproportionate Attention to Negative News & The case of airplane crashes - van der Meer &.al (2018) https://www.tandfonline.com/doi/full/10.1080/1461670X.2018.1423632

 EXPERIMENT: Go out and buy a national newspaper

-The strange, sad, consequence of this neuronal mess is that all perfect systems - a perfect society, say - must fail.
 Utopia would always offer you exactly what you wanted, just what you expected.
-But the brain only creates consciousness in the mind when something unexpected happens.
+But the brain only creates awareness in the mind when something unexpected happens.
 When things happen regular and perfect, they don't create consciousness.
 So, just as you're completely unaware of the feeling of clothes against your skin until you move, of your bowels while they work fine, completely unaware of the complexity of words until I write something odde, you'd be completely unaware of all that every-single-day perfection in the city of Utopia.
 Absolute perfection every day, will pass by unnoticed.

-- But we absolutely refuse to allow anything to be changed
+2. But we absolutely refuse to allow anything to be altered

 The Curmudgeon may claim that they want to 'get back' to some imagined glorious past against which they are comparing the current horrors.
 A little questioning tends to reveal that this 'past' was when they were aged about ten, when people gave them sweets and before they had to work for a living.

 If you want to control people, to get them to laud you, then give them an enemy.